gohugoio/hugo/content/en/content-management/multilingual.md

 ## Translate Your Content

-There are two ways to manage your content translation, both ensures each page is assigned a language and linked to its translations.
+There are two ways to manage your content translations.
+Both ensure each page is assigned a language and is linked to its counterpart translations.

 ### Translation by filename